Wednesday, March 6, 2019

 Pasinaya 2019 CCP Resident Companies

 For the year 2019, I was able to watch performances from different participating schools and all the performances from the CCP resident companies: the Ballet Philippines, UST Symphony Orchestra, Philippine Ballet Theater, NAMCYA, Ramon Obusan Folkloric Group, Philippine Madrigal Singers, Bayanihan Dance Company and the Philippine Philharmonic Orchestra.
 This year's theme is Karapatan, Kalayaan at Kultura (Rights, Freedom, and Culture), and thousands of Filipino arts and culture enthusiasts are gathered to celebrate their being Filipino.
 This year's theme reminds us of our rights to express our thoughts and emotions about the current events affecting our nation.
-Just like freedom of expression, we must remain to be vocal and not be silent about the issues confronting our nation.
+Like freedom of expression, we must remain vocal and not be silent about the issues confronting our nation.
 We must be free to express our sentiments whenever we are suppressed from our rights

 and freedom.